shieldgenerator7/DnD-Stories/Wrenwood/Wrenwood.md

 “You’ve done well, and proven that you have what it takes to be a Wrenwood guard.”
 The camp chief held up a slice of an acorn, coated in amber.
 “You’ve earned this acorn badge.
 Wear it proudly.”

-Tak should at attention.
+Tak stood at attention.
 “I will.”

 The graduation ceremony concluded.
-Of the 15 or so recruits in his class, Tak was the top student, not only showing the highest aptitude in wind bending, but also lifting his classmates up (literally), to help them achieve the best they can.
+Of the dozen or so recruits in his class, Tak was the top student, not only showing the highest aptitude in wind bending, but also lifting his classmates up (literally) to help them achieve to the best of their abilities.

 Tak was assigned to the burrows as a patrol guard.
 He was given a day to travel.
 Thanks to his wind ability, he was able to get himself and the two other newly appointed guards with the same assignment to the burrows in half the time allotted to him.
 The other new guards convinced him to get to know the area a bit better, and have some fun.

 “Sure.”
 Tak shrugged.
 He wandered around for a bit, and found a downed tree.
 Squirrels, beavers, and foxes gathered around it, cutting it into pieces.
 Tak picked up an axe laying on the ground.
 “What are we doing here?”

-The beaver said cutting that they’re cutting the tree down for lumber, and that they could use help getting the leafy branches off before they can cut the wood into sections.
+The beaver said that they’re cutting the tree down for lumber, and that they could use help getting the leafy branches off, which they have to do before they can cut the wood into sections.

 “Stand back.”
 Tak ordered.

-The animals gasped in anticipation of what he could do.
-They recognized the symbols that adorned his coat, and not just anyone could earn such symbols.
+The animals gasped in anticipation of what he would do.
+They recognized the symbols that adorned his coat, and knew what they meant.
+Not many people earned such symbols.

 Tak stood at the base of the tree, and swung the axe towards the branches.
 He called upon the wind to blow the axe through branches, pruning them cleanly off the tree.
 The axe landed in the dirt just beyond.

-The animals are clapped and cheered, as a whole hour of work was completed in just a few seconds.
+The animals all clapped and cheered, as a whole hour of work was completed in just a few seconds.

 “Get me another axe.”
 Tak held out his hand.

+A fox handed him another axe, and he did it again.
 The animals helped him prune the tree for about an hour or so, in which time he almost completely pruned the branches from the tree.
-Then his new guard buddies heard all the commotion and cheering and came over to see.
+Then his new guard buddies heard all the cheering and came over to see.

 “Tak!
 What are you doing?”